About A Shattered Trinity: A Symphony In D Major

 Introduction

-One of my goals has been to write a symphony, or perhaps more than one.
-I chose to construct a Baroque style symphony, and for the most part, conformed to its structures in terms of piece choice, piece structure, tempo, and key changes.
+One of my goals has always been to write a symphony, or perhaps more than one.
+For my first, I chose to construct a Baroque style symphony, and for the most part, conformed to its structures in terms of piece choice, piece structure, tempo, and key changes.
 At times I found the structure limiting; at other times I welcomed the forced perspective and how it made me think about harmonies and instruments, and how it made me leverage multiple techniques during theme development.

 A Shattered Trinity tells the tale of a doomed love triangle, from character and setting introduction through to the demise of the young men and the scandal that rocked the city’s denizens.
 It contains four major sections, three concertos and an orchestral suite.